mgjust/allanlab/_pages/home.md

 </div>

 I am an applied ecologist and my works spans many ecological subdiscplines.
-Most of my research has been in plant and insect systems.
+Most of my [research](research) has been in plant and insect systems.

-My most recent research has been focused on a urban tree-insect herbivore system (see [Research](research)).

-I am research ecologist for USACE ERDC-CERL and a visiting scientist in the [Frank Lab](http://ecoipm.org) at North Carolina State University.
+I am a research ecologist for USACE ERDC-CERL and a visiting scholar in the [Frank Lab](http://ecoipm.org) at North Carolina State University.